JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.3/Notes.md

 Application Layer - specifies what protocols needs to be used by the application (e.g a browser using HTTPS)

 Transport Layer - establishes an end to end connection and splits data into packets, labled with the port number used and the packet number.
-The transport layer requests any packtets that get lost.
+The transport layer requests any packets that get lost.

 Network (internet) layer - Adds the source and destination IP addresss for each packet.
 The router operates on this layer using the IP protocol to route packets